nbdc-datahub/hbcd-docs/docs/instruments/template.md

 ## Instrument Details

-Description of the instrument, including its purpose, constructs measured, and any relevant background information.
-This section should provide enough context for the user to understand the significance of the instrument within the study.
-Include embedded links for in-line citations.
+<span style="color: red;">Description of the instrument, including its purpose, constructs measured, and any relevant background information.
+This section should provide enough context for the user to understand the significance of the instrument within the study. <br>
+PLEASE REMEMBER: this is general documentation for users of the data, so please provide general context to explain what a study measure is in addition to technical details (e.g. can pull from the abstract or introduction text if a paper was published on your measure)</span>

 <div id="hbcd-mod" class="table-banner" onclick="toggleCollapse(this)">
   <span class="emoji"><i class="fa fa-gear"></i></span>